-- Deeper analysis on topics
+- Deeper analysis of topics

-- Better at delaying gratification (a staple of long term success)
+- Better at delaying gratification (a staple of long-term success)

 - Learn better from mistakes (are more reflective and less likely to rush through)

-- less likely to get caught up in “deal fever” and “winner’s curse” (ie.: competitive mistakes)
+- Less likely to get caught up in “deal fever” and “winner’s curse” (ie.: competitive mistakes)

 - Better control their emotions (best traders tend to be emotionally stable introverts)

-- Less drawn to easy rewards like the lures of alcohol, sex, party and drugs (don’t buzz as easily)
+- Less drawn to easy rewards like the lures of alcohol, sex, party, and drugs (don’t buzz as easily)